The Stanley Conjecture Revisited: Windowing Conjecture

-According to this conjecture, to prescribe a rule for a given Jack LR coefficient which is constrained by a window $R$, we fill in the boxes outside of $R$ with the window factor $\bm{F}_R$, and inside $R$ we fill in with the de-windowed rule $\JackjLR_{\mu_R,\nu}^{\lambda_R}$ (extended by linearity over the sum of terms in the rule).
-We can window over the pair $\mu,\lambda$, or $\nu,\lambda$, and such a formula should hold for each pair.
-As before, we don't assume the rule $\JackjLR_{\mu,\nu}^{\lambda}$ is symmetric in the two lower arguments.
+According to this conjecture, to prescribe a Stanley sum for a given Jack LR coefficient which is constrained by a window $R$, we fill in the boxes outside of $R$ in the diagrams with the window factor $\bm{F}_R$, and inside $R$ there exists a rule $\JackjLR_{\mu_R,\nu}^{\lambda_R}$ for which we can fill in with the de-windowed Stanley sum (extended by linearity over the sum of terms in the rule).

-This conjecture gives a vast set of relations between the various LR coefficients, which we investigate in the next subsection.